José Pascual de Zayas y Chacón

-José Pascual de Zayas Chacón (1772-1827) was a Spanish military commander and deputy of the Cortes of Cádiz, representing La Habana.

-As a leading Spanish Army figure in the Peninsular War, he is renowned for his great skill and daring, in particular for his initiative at the Battle of Albuera.
+José Pascual de Zayas Chacón (1772 - 27 October 182) was a Spanish military officer and deputy of the Cortes of Cádiz, representing La Habana.
+As a leading Spanish Army general in the Peninsular War, he is renowned for his great skill and daring, in particular for his initiative at the Battle of Albuera.

 Military career

 Born on Cuba, he was sent to mainland Spain to join the Asturias Regiment as a cadet in 1783.
 He first saw action, as a second lieutenant, in Oran, where he was wounded.
 He later had to be rescued from the rubble following the 1790 Oran earthquake.

 Seconded to the Army of Navarra, he saw action in several combats against French forces in the French Revolutionary Wars.
 Captured in July 1793, he was held prisoner until the following year.

 Following the signing of the Peace of Basel (1795), which signalled the end of the War of the Pyrenees, his unit was sent to escort the fleet headed for Veracruz.

 In 1800 he was wounded in the defence of Ferrol against the British attack on the city.

 In 1801 he was promoted to Captain in the Asturias Regiment.

 In 1805, General O’Farrill appointed him his aide de camp for the expedition to Etruria to escort the King and Queen of Etruria, the young Louis II and his mother, the regent, Infanta Maria Luisa of Spain back to Spain.
 Zayas remained in Florence until the end of 1807.